Unemployment Resource Guide

 In Maine, the maximum weekly benefit amount is $445.00.
 The average weekly benefit amount is roughly $340.00.

 What is the best way for me to file my unemployment claim?

-Starting Monday, April 6, Maine people seeking to file for unemployment should call the 800 number in alphabetical order by last name.
-Specifically, those with last names beginning with A-H should call on Monday; I-Q on Tuesday; and R-Z on Wednesday.
-Thursday and Friday will be left unassigned for those who miss their alphabetical day or need to call at that time.
+MDOL has implemented an alphabetical call-in schedule to help reduce phone line congestion to receive and process claims.
+Those with last names beginning with A-H should call on Monday, I-Q on Tuesday; and R-Z on Wednesday.
+Thursday and Friday are left unassigned for those who miss their alphabetical day or need to call at that time.

 What do I do if I call and there are long wait times?